 We spent our nights watching the movies Annie and The Gnome Mobile—seriously, every visit we would watch the same movies—and sleeping on Grandmom’s rainbow sheets (that somehow my brother snagged from her at a recent visit) in the upstairs of the house where my parents met, where we would talk above the rain and thunder until we fell asleep.
 The talking helped me to sleep because I wasn’t used to thunderstorms.

 We spent our adolescence apart, unintentionally, I think.
 By that time our grandparents had divorced; my aunt moved to Florida and Alicia chose to move to Philadelphia and live with her dad; my parents had two more kids, and our trips back to New Jersey became few and far between.
+If you are in an unhappy or toxic marital relationship, you can consult family law attorneys for hire to give you legal consultation and help you with legal procedures.
 When Alicia and I were in high school and then college we lived in completely different worlds: She majored in women’s and gender studies while I attended a fundamental Baptist college in the Bible Belt.

 We have, however, spent our adulthood reconnecting, intentionally.
 And summers are still our sweet spot.
 Alicia came to California last summer.
 This summer I will visit her in Chicago.
 We will talk about writing and our projects, and we are having a Judy Blume book club—revisiting some of our favorite young adult books that we read during those years we lead such separate lives.
 Is it a coincidence that Judy Blume is from New Jersey or that many of her books take place there?

 We now spend our visits bonding over common interests that we didn’t know we had for so many years, and we spend the months between our visits staying in touch through various modes of technology.